juliusgb/obsidian-tldraw-plugin/README.md

 I appreciate any feedback that you're able to give.
-Please use the [GitHub issue tracker](https://github.com/juliusgb/obsidian-tldraw-plugin/issues/new) to report bugs, request features, or suggest improvements, or message me over on Discord (juliusg#0919).
+Please use the [GitHub issue tracker](https://github.com/juliusgb/obsidian-tldraw-plugin/issues/new) to report bugs, request features, or suggest improvements, or email me hello(at)juliusgamanyi.com

 ## Attribution and Credits